🎁 Holiday Cheer! Unwrap a free Amazon Fire when you sign up with Procare 🎁

 • Purchasing personal protective equipment (PPE) for staff members, including face masks/coverings, protective gloves, barriers and gowns

-• Additional cleaning supplies or cleaning services to regularly clean and disinfect common areas and classrooms
+• Additional cleaning supplies or cleaning services to regularly clean and disinfect common areas and classrooms.
+Consider printing out a preschool cleaning checklist to display in your classrooms.

 • Individualized storage areas for children’s bedding, clothing, supplies and other personal items